On-Balance Volume

 • If the price is flat but OBV rises, it may indicate accumulation, a potential precursor to a breakout.

-On Pi42, where trading is margined in INR and supported by 500+ pairs, OBV can help traders confirm whether market moves are supported by genuine buying or selling activity.
+On Pi42, where trading is margined in INR and supported by 500+ pairs, the OBV indicator can help traders confirm whether market moves are supported by genuine buying or selling activity.

 On-Balance Volume Formula